ATV Injuries in Children

 - Damage to the motor regions of the brain could impact the sensory perception of limbs in space, coordination, and movement of limbs in general.

 Because of the severe nature of these complications, it is vital for children to stay as safe as possible on an ATV.
 This will help prevent these injuries from occurring in the first place.

 Safety on ATVs Comes First

 The most important learning point from this study is that prevention of injuries comes first.
 There are multiple safety precautions that children should take whenever they ride an ATV.

-- Wear a helmet.
-Helmets can sometimes be itchy and uncomfortable.
-However, they have been designed to prevent serious effects of an impact to the head should the rider fall or crash.
+- Helmets should always be worn – Helmets can sometimes be itchy and uncomfortable.
+However, they have been designed to prevent the severe effects of an impact to the head should the rider fall or crash.

-- Wear proper protective gear.
-The padding is essential because it not only cushions impacts with the ground but can also prevent road rash from developing.
+- Protective gear – The padding and protection are vital because it not only cushions impacts with the ground but can also prevent road rash.

-I’m Ed Smith, a Personal Injury Lawyer in Sacramento.
+I’m Ed Smith, a Stockton Personal Injury Lawyer.
 ATVs are great for both entertainment and exercise, however, when it comes to children, it is vital to ensure that they have the proper safety equipment while riding.
-If you or a family member has been injured in an ATV accident, call me at (916) 921-6400 or (800) 404-5400 for friendly, free advice.
+If you or a family member has been injured in an ATV accident, call me at (209) 227-1931 or (800) 404-5400 for friendly, free advice.

-I am pleased to be a part of the Million Dollar Advocates Forum.
+I am honored to be a part of the Million Dollar Advocates Forum.